younessidbakkasse/TextAdventureGame/README.md

-# ursina    ʕ •ᴥ•ʔゝ□
+# Adventure Text Game Engine
-An easy to use game engine/framework for python.
+An easy way to create rpg text games using Python.

 ![Banner](/docs/made_with_ursina.jpg)